-The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on over a quarter of a century of experience.
+The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant.
+His reputation in these fields is based on over four decades of relevant experience in a variety of settings.

-Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
-His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
-The processes and models he helps others learn are those which he makes use of in his own work.
+Those of you who are familiar with his work will know that his style is casual and participative.
+His processes are robust and learnable.
+Accompanying documentation is clear, readable and practical.
+His workshops are characterised by an integration of theory and practice.
+There is equal emphasis on the development of skills and understanding.
+The processes and models he helps others learn are those that he uses in his own work.

-For public workshops the per person fee for the two days is $660.00 payable in advance, or $550.00 if received at least 18 days in advance .
+The per person fee for the two days is $770.00 payable in advance, or $660.00 if received at least 18 days in advance .
 To help publicise this workshop there's a special rate of only $495 for payments received at least one month before the workshop.
 All prices quoted are in Australian dollars and include GST.
-Consult us about alternative in-house rates.
+(For in-house workshops consult us about rates.)

 Cancellations will result in a 90 per cent refund if notified at least 10 days in advance, and a 50 per cent refund if notified at least 5 days in advance.
 Participants who are unable to attend are welcome to substitute someone else.

 Print out and complete the subscription form (PDF), and fax it to Interchange, +617 3878 4338.
 Or telephone Camilla at +617 3378 5365 to arrange a bank transfer or to charge your attendance to your Visa or MasterCard.

 Negotiate your own in-house workshop

 If you would prefer to have a workshop specifically designed to meet your particular needs, and run for you in your organisation or community, Interchange would be pleased to do that.
 Important advantages of in-house and in-community workshops include their relevance (we fine-tune them to your needs), and their greater ease of application to real local issues.